[This article was updated on May 2017]

 People you choose through targeting:

-Although you can choose specific interests, the targeting choices are still very limited.
+Yes, you can choose specific interests with this option, but the targeting choices are still quite limited:

-No matter which targeting option you choose, you will be wasting your money.
+So considering all of this, no matter which targeting option you choose, you will be wasting some of your money.
 Whether it’s 10% or 30% of your budget, it can add up to thousands of advertising dollars thrown away.

 No Control Over Ad Placements

-When you’re boosting posts, you can’t choose where you want to show your ads – the default option is always Desktop News Feed and Mobile News Feed.
+Finally, when you’re boosting posts, you can’t control where you want to display your ads – the default option is always Desktop News Feed and Mobile News Feed.

 You must know that Facebook does a ton of optimization automatically for you.
 Most of the time their algorithms will try to find the cheapest way to achieve an objective, even if it might destroy your overall campaign results.

-For example, if you selected multiple countries for your target audience, Facebook might eventually push most of the budget to the cheapest countries that are getting the cheapest clicks.
+For example, if you selected multiple countries for your target audience, Facebook will often push the majority of your ad budget to the cheapest countries that are getting the cheapest clicks.
 Same happens with gender, age and, yes – placement too.

 So if you choose to advertise on both Mobile News Feed and Desktop News Feed, Facebook might push as much as 99% of your advertising budget to mobile (because it’s far less expensive than Desktop News Feed), regardless of whether it’s getting you leads or sales:

-From my experience, even if a website is responsive and mobile-friendly, the conversion rate on mobile is usually 2 to 3 times lower than on desktop.
+From my experience, even if a website is responsive and mobile-friendly, the conversion rate on mobile can be from 2 to 3 times lower than on desktop computers.
 Mobile conversion tends to be lower because it’s just not as convenient to fill in all the sign up or purchase information on handheld devices.
 If the website is not mobile-friendly, it can be even worse.